Uniformly Expanding Full Branch Maps with a Wild Attracting Point: Construction of an Example

 For a more general description, we need to study the partitions of full branch maps and its refinements.
-First, recall that $f$ is associated with the following partition (modulo Lebesgue measure) into subintervals:
+First, recall that $f$ is associated with a partition (modulo Lebesgue measure) of $I$ into subintervals given by $\mathcal{P} = \{I_1,I_2,I_3,...\}$.